ucb-bar/fpga-zynq/README.md

     $ scp file root@192.168.1.5:~/

-_Note:_ Linux is running out of a RAMdisk, so to make a file available after reboot, copy it to the SD card or modify the RAMdisk.
+_Note:_ Linux is running out of a RAMdisk, so to make a file available after a reboot, copy it to the SD card or modify the RAMdisk.

 #####Mounting the SD Card on the Board
 You can mount the SD card on the board by: